natcap/natural-capital-footprint-impact/README.md

 3. **Polygon mode**: Assets are provided as footprint polygons.
 This mode is preferred if actual asset footprint data are available.
 Statistics are calculated under each footprint.

 ## Data you must provide

+### asset location data

 The instructions below assume that you have the following information about each asset of interest:
 - its coordinate point location
 - its category
 - its owner

-This data should be formatted into a table where each row represents an asset.
+The tool requires that asset data is provided in a GDAL-supported vector format (such as GeoPackage).
+The vector layer contains an attribute table, where each row represents an asset.
+The following fields are used by the tool:

-Coordinate locations of each asset are in the `latitude` and `longitude` columns.
+1. Coordinate locations of each asset are in the `latitude` and `longitude` columns.
+This field is required when using both **Point mode** and **Buffer mode**.
-The `category` column determines footprint size.
+2. The `category` column determines footprint size.
+This field is required when using **Buffer mode** only.

 Footprint sizes vary widely, but correlate with the type of asset (for example, power plants take up more space than restaurants).
 We categorize assets using the S&P "facility category" designations.
 Other attributes, like the name of the ultimate parent company, may be used to aggregate data.

 | latitude | longitude | facility_category | ultimate_parent_name    |
 |----------|-----------|-------------------|-------------------------|